crowdin/mobile-sdk-ios/README.md

 end
 ```

-To install from gitlab repository (This option will be removed from this document in future.):
+To install from gitlab repository (This option will be removed from this document in the future.):

 ```
 target 'MyApp' do